GabeScott/standard-works-vault/General Conference/1987 October - “They’re Not Really Happy”.md

 When I was in junior high school, I would get out of bed on cold winter mornings and head for the heat vent to get warm.
 The family cat would always beat me there, so I would gently shoo her away and sit down.
 Soon my mother would tell me it was time to leave for school.
 I would look out at the icicles on the house and dread going out into the cold, let alone begin another day of school.

 As I kissed my mother good-bye and went out the door, I would look longingly at my comfortable spot in front of the heat vent and find that the cat had repossessed it.
 How I envied that cat!
-If that weren’t enough, she would look up at me with heavy eyelids and an expression as if to laugh at me and say “Have fun in school, Glenn.
+If that weren’t enough, she would look up at me with heavy eyelids and an expression as if to laugh at me and say, “Have fun in school, Glenn.
 I’m sure glad I’m not a human!”
 I hated it when she did that!

 However, an interesting thing would happen as the day went on.
 I would come home after experiencing the joys and sorrows of the school day and see that lazy cat still curled up in front of the vent, and I would smile and say to her, “I’m sure glad I’m not a cat.”